 ANOTHER unique advantage of the Simple Pump.
 A 6″ or larger casing is required to have a submersible pitless and the Simple Pump pitless.
 The submersible discharge pipe comes out through the side of your well casing, and runs underground, into your house.
 The Simple Pump discharge can be routed through our specially engineered pitless and joined with your existing underground pipe.
 (If your submersible hasn’t been installed yet and you know you want to buy a Simple Pump, discuss with us how to mimize cost on the installation.)

 OTHER PRESSURIZED SYSTEM

-You may have a pressurized irrigation system.
+E.g. a pressurized irrigation system.
 Pumping into such as system is, of course, as easy as pumping into your pressurized house system, described above.

 Another form of pressure to pump “into pressure” is pumping uphill.
 Again, all that is needed is the CV-1 Check valve.